-Roasting marshmallows is a classic fall activity for kids and adults of all ages.
+Roasting marshmallows is a classic fall activity for kids and adults.
 Children love to roast marshmallows around campfires on the campground, a fire pit in the backyard, and autumn bonfire celebrations.
 And, you can even roast them in your own kitchen if you prefer.
-So, get out the extra-long marshmallow skewers and a bag of marshmallows and roast them over a fire to put a smile on a kids’ face today!
+So, get out the extra-long marshmallow skewers and a bag of marshmallows and roast them over a fire to put a smile on a kid’s face today!

 17. Take Your Camera on a Hike

 My daughter and I love taking our cameras on hikes and nature walks.
-The gorgeous array of colors that appears in the autumn makes it an amazing time of year to get outside with a camera.
+The gorgeous array of colors across the landscape in autumn makes it an amazing time of year to get outside with a camera.
 So get outside with the whole family and take pictures of all the fantastic autumn colors and nature’s seasonal sights!

 18. Make a Thankful Tree Or Mobile

-Whether you celebrate the Thanksgiving tradition in your home during the autumn or not, the fall is an excellent time of year to make a thankful tree.
+Whether you celebrate the Thanksgiving tradition in your home during the autumn or not, the fall is an excellent time to make a thankful tree.